 The scale of human action required to address the climate crisis is no longer just local or regional, but global.
 Industrial corporations and developed economies bear a special responsibility for curbing GHG emissions and for sharing resources and technologies for sustainable climate solutions.
 While perhaps far more minor in comparison, as individual citizens, particularly in affluent societies, we can also influence collective actions and change our own behavior by forgoing old habits in our daily life that contribute substantially to GHG emissions.

 Institutes like ours must also become more informed and aware of how our operations contribute to the global carbon footprint.
-Here at the Max Planck Institute for the Science of Human History, we have established a Sustainability Commission that is developing ideas to make our daily operations and research more sustainable.
+Here at the Max Planck Institute of Geoanthropology, we have established a Sustainability Commission that is developing ideas to make our daily operations and research more sustainable.
 We are working to make our institute greener and some initiatives have already been successfully implemented, including a shift to the use of recycled paper, getting rid of our company car, installing e-bikes for use for local work-related travel, and catering vegetarian lunches for visiting guests.
 We are also striving to support sustainable actions locally and internationally, especially in Africa and southeast Asia where we have the most research collaborations.
 Our institute has also organized Earth Week and Vegan Day events in 2021 to educate ourselves, raise awareness, and promote sustainability in our everyday life.

 Our institute stands by the recent climate emergency declaration and supports the call for transformative change to address the current climate emergency.
 Action must be taken to protect life on Earth and support the vital functions of our ecosystems.
 We must join together as a global community with a shared sense of urgency, cooperation, and equity.
 The Max Planck Institute of Geoanthroplogy is proud to work with our global partners and local community to help achieve the changes needed now to ensure a stable and safe future for everyone.